0xmetaschool/Castle.ai/README.md

-# Castle.ai : an AI-Powered Chess App
+# Castle.ai

-Ready to revolutionize your chess game?
-Castle.ai brings the power of artificial intelligence to your fingertips by combining cutting-edge AI technology with an intuitive chess interface, creating an unparalleled learning and playing experience.
+A Chess game where you can learn and play with AI.

 ## Table of Contents